overtrue/laravel-uploader/README.md

 # Laravel Uploader

-:video_game: An upload component that allows you to save more time playing games.
+:palm_tree: An upload component that allows you to save more time playing LOL.

 ## Installing